aserg-ufmg/micro-bookstore/README.md

 * **Shipping:** responsible for calculating shipping costs.
 * **Inventory:** responsible for managing the bookstore’s stock.

-All four microservices are implemented in JavaScript, using Node.js for back-end execution.
+These microservices are implemented in JavaScript, using Node.js for back-end execution.

-However, you will be able to complete the practical tasks even if you have never programmed in JavaScript, because our guide already includes the code snippets you need to copy into the system.
+However, you will be able to complete the proposed tasks even if you have never programmed in JavaScript, because our guide includes the code snippets you need to copy into the system.

 To simplify execution and understanding, no databases or external services are used.

 ## Communication Protocols

 As illustrated in the diagram below, communication between the front-end and the back-end uses a REST API, which is common for web systems.

-Communication between the Controller and the back-end microservices, however, is based on [gRPC](https://grpc.io/).
+Communication between the Controller and the microservices, however, is based on [gRPC](https://grpc.io/).

 <p align="center">